mr-sven/x3d-rfm-esp32/X3D-Protocol.md

 #6: 30 0300 0300 0300 19 rrrr 0300 xxxx yyyy
 #7: 31 0300 0300 0300 19 rrrr 0300 xxxx yyyy
 ```

+### Register 11 51

+Power consumed by the device attached to the actor, for example a heater.

+The first byte contains the power devided by 50 W

+* 0x1a = 26 * 50 = 1300 W
+* 0x10 = 16 * 50 =  800 W
+* 0x0e = 14 * 50 =  700 W

+The second byte is unknown, possible a 16 bit value, but I think a value of 12.5 kW would burn the actor.

 ### Register 14 01